Library, Publications, Materials

 Start each week with an online teaching program that is focused on relevant teaching issues.
 VITAL and Falvey Library are pleased to bring this on-demand instructional programming to you.
 Explore common teaching questions, learn new practices.
 Access in the office, on the mobile device, at home; the program is available 24/7 for one week; the weekly program is not archived.

-NOTE: Enter this password to view the program: grades63
+NOTE: Password to view the program: mentor5487

 We encourage you to send a “certificate” of program completion to VITAL via email to document your instructional development activities.
 You will be recognized with a document at the end of the semester that you may include in your promotion dossier.
 Please indicate "MMM" in the subject area.